- Am I eligible if my Russian is strong, but I never studied in Russia?

 - Can I be accepted to the Overseas Program if I did not participate in a Domestic Program?

 - Is the Overseas Program right for me?

 - How is the Russian Overseas Flagship different from other language and study abroad programs?

 Yes, as long as you can demonstrate the necessary level of Russian proficiency and have previously studied in Russia or another Russian-speaking country for at least 6 weeks.
 American Councils recognizes the fact that heritage students often experience specific language acquisition issues.
-The 2012-2013 student group included five heritage speakers who followed a specially designed program that included small group classes with each other and separate lectures that addressed issues pertaining to heritage speakers only.
+Heritage speakers follow a specially designed program that included small group classes with other heritage learners and separate lectures that addressed issues pertaining to heritage speakers only.
 Our faculty has also developed a special study manual for heritage speakers.

 Students may travel outside of Kazakhstan during official program breaks (winter and spring vacations) only after receiving approval from American Councils.
 Students may travel within Kazakhstan on weekends with approval from American Councils.

-All applications for the 2017-2018 Capstone Program must be submitted online by January 10, 2017.
+All applications for the 2020-2021 Capstone Program must be submitted online by January 9, 2020.
 Official physical or electronic transcripts for all institutions of higher education you have attended must be received by American Councils by January 10, 2017.
-Recommenders must submit their online reference forms by January 17, 2017.
+Recommenders must also submit their online reference forms by January 9, 2020.

 Please remember that if you are applying for a Boren Scholarship or Fellowship, you will need to submit a separate application to the Institute of International Education (IIE).
 Please contact IIE directly for their requirements and deadlines at firstname.lastname@example.org.

 The Language Flagship provides support for students enrolled in Domestic Flagship institutions to participate in the Overseas Flagship programs.
 Interested students should contact their Domestic Flagship program for additional information.